hevec/paper2/paper.md

 Monster et al (1372) have researched nonsense thoroughly, though no authors have since looked at the nonsense of research paper titles.

 A large uncertainty in nonsense is the extent to which it can be measured.

+Now Eve is added, we can delve into this.